parallelpro/surface/README.md

 - src/: an uncurated directory containing project code; use with caution.
 - paper_surface_plots/: a curated directory to reproduce the plots shown in the paper.
 - data/: intermediate data files used in this project.
-- models/: intermediate model files used in this project.
-They need to be accessed from https://zenodo.org/record/7905521#.ZF9_fhZBzKI
+- models/: model files used in this project.
+They need to be accessed from https://zenodo.org/record/7905521

 # Citation
 Please kindly cite this paper if you use the data or routines presented by this work.